 An online forum: Create a forum as part of your website, allowing users to support one another’s growth and learning.

-Social media groups: Consider creating private social media groups, such as a Facebook group or a Twitter list, for learners to engage in.
+Social media groups: Consider creating private social media groups—such as a Facebook group—or a Wix Group—which keeps everything under one roof—for learners to engage in.

 Online communication platforms: Utilize online communication platforms such as Slack or Discord for your learning community.